Day Admissions FAQs

 I am a little confused how places are allocated beyond your sibling policy

-Once children (in or formerly in) public care, children of staff, siblings and siblings of previous students have been allocated, the next criterion is Christian commitment.
-To claim this criterion the child and at least one parent should attend Christian church at least once a month and have done so for two years.
+Once children in (or formerly in) public care, children of staff, siblings and siblings of previous students have been allocated, the next criterion is Christian commitment.
+To meet this criterion, the child and at least one parent should attend a Christian church at least once a month and have done so for two years.
 Your church leader will be asked to sign a letter confirming this.

-The final criteria for a tie break is church commitment and shortest distance from the child’s normal residence to school which is measured on a straight line basis.
+The final criteria for a tie-break are church commitment and the shortest distance from the child’s normal residence to school, which is measured on a straight-line basis.

 Those applications that do not meet the Church commitment will be ranked after this.

-How many places are available to a family applying that does not have siblings or previous siblings at the school?
+How many places are available for those who do not have siblings or previous siblings at the school?

-As a guideline around half of places are taken each year by siblings or former siblings.
-This is a guideline however and does vary significantly from year to year.
+As a guideline, around half of places are taken each year by siblings or former siblings.
+However, this does vary significantly from year to year.

 My family and my child worship weekly in a non-Christian setting.
 Can this count as Church attendance?

-St George’s School is a Christian school and is allowed in law to give priority to applicants from who satisfy the Christian Church attendance criteria.
+St George’s School is a Christian school and is allowed in law to give priority to applicants who satisfy the Christian church attendance criteria.
 Attendance at other faith settings does not qualify.
-Note that children of other faiths or indeed no faith can be admitted, but the school generally runs out of places to allocate in the Christian Church attendance criteria.
+Children of other faiths or indeed no faith can be admitted, but the school generally runs out of places to allocate within the Christian church attendance criteria.

-There are numerous students of other faiths on the school role, who perhaps joined the school as sixth formers; or on the child-of-staff criteria, or the child in public care criteria, or perhaps as a result of a successful school appeal.
+There are numerous students of other faiths on the school roll, who perhaps joined the school as sixth formers, on the child-of-staff criteria, 'child in public care' criteria, or maybe as a result of a successful school appeal.

-St George’s School takes most of its day pupils at Secondary Transfer and therefore all year groups tend to be full and oversubscribed.
-Should you wish to make an application outside of Secondary Transfer you will need to contact the Admissions Officer for a separate form which, once completed, will be added to the Waiting List.
-Should a place become available your application would be considered along with others on the waiting list.
+St George’s School takes most of its day pupils at Secondary Transfer and therefore, all year groups tend to be full and oversubscribed.
+Should you wish to make an application outside of Secondary Transfer window, you will need to contact the Admissions Officer for a separate form which, once completed, will be added to the waiting list.
+Should a place become available, your application will be considered along with others on the waiting list.